Home Recipes Second courses Children's menu or what to feed your child

 • carrots – 1 piece;

-• beets - 1 small or half large;
+• beets – 1 small or half a large one;

 • one small onion;